jeffanddom/manchester-wasm/README.md

 make
 ```

-The dev server will rebuild and restart the game if it detects changes to the `src/` directory.
+The dev server will rebuild and restart the game if it detects changes to the `src/` and `rs/` directories.

 ## Directory structure